NJIT-WIS/project-2-team-sar/posts/Driven.md

 ---
 title: 'Preparing Students for the AI-Driven World: Essential Skills for Success'
-keyword: 'Driven'
+date: 2023-02-22
 ---

-# February 22, 2023: Preparing Students for the AI-Driven World: Essential Skills for Success
+# Preparing Students for the AI-Driven World: Essential Skills for Success

 ## Introduction